cunnie/writings/i_am_become_forever.md

 She sat in coach.
 She travelled mostly in coach, sometimes in business class, but mostly in coach.
 She wanted to set the example for her company.
 Frugal.
-She had seen some companies go overboard, "sucking on the corporate teat," was how her mentor had described it.
+She had seen some employees at other companies go overboard, spending money recklessly, "sucking on the corporate teat," was how her mentor had described it.

 She didn't begrudge her people flying business, but never first class, not even on the long Asia flights.
-If they used their points to upgrade, well that was their prerogative.
-But the company was only going to pay for business class.
+If they used their points to upgrade, well that was their prerogative, but the company would pay for business class.

 It was curious: Sales and Marketing tended to spend proportionally much larger amounts on flights, meals, entertainment, conferences, than the engineers and